How Are Laser Hair Removal & Electrolysis Different?

 We offer professional electrolysis, permanent removal of unwanted body & facial hair.
 Working cooperatively with physicians and other allied health professionals, we often combine both medical treatment with professional electrolysis and/or laser hair removal reduction to give you more choices to treat your particular problem.

-Each each person is unique; one person may be a better candidate for one method over another, depending on skin type, hair type (texture & color) and density of hair growth in desired areas of treatment.
+Each person is unique; one person may be a better candidate for one method over another, depending on skin type, hair type (texture & color) and density of hair growth in desired areas of treatment.